HPCBio/EBP/scripts/gap_filling_and_masking/README_Gap_filling_and_masking.md

 The gap filling problem is nontrivial and while there are many computational tools partially solving the problem, several have shortcomings as to the reliability and correctness of the output, i.e. the gap filled draft genome.

-We performed two types of gap filling:
+We performed these types of gap filling:

 - Gap-filling  using RAILS-COBBLER when HiFi reads are available

 - Gap-filling  using SEALER when  Hi-C reads are available

+- Gap-filling using SEAER on a CLR assembly

 We perform one type of genome masking: